ansys/pymotorcad/doc/source/user_guide/index.rst

     import ansys.motorcad.core as pymotorcad
     mcApp = pymotorcad.MotorCAD()

 PyMotorCAD methods can then be used to send commands to the current Motor-CAD instance with the object ``mcApp``.
-This can be used to set and get values before, during and after calculations, and to create a script for Motor-CAD automation.
+This can be used to set and get values before, during, and after calculations, and to create a script for Motor-CAD automation.

 PyMotorCAD API
 ===============